 Life Insurance for Families - Protecting What Matters Most

-For Australia families, life insurance is one of the most important financial safety nets available.
+For Australian families, life insurance is one of the most important financial safety nets available.
 The core purpose is straightforward - if a parent or income earner dies, the policy pays a lump sum that helps the surviving family maintain their standard of living, keep the family home, and cover ongoing expenses.
-According to MoneySmart, the right level of cover typically includes your mortgage balance, several years of household income, and provision for children's future education costs.
+According to Moneysmart, the right level of cover typically includes your mortgage balance, several years of household income replacement, and provision for children's future education costs.

 The financial impact of losing a parent's income in Australia is significant.
-The average Australian household with children has a mortgage of approximately $400,000-600,000, and the cost of raising a child to age 18 is estimated at $250,000-350,000 by Interest.com.au.
+The average Australian household with children carries a mortgage of approximately $500,000-$700,000, and the cost of raising a child to age 18 is estimated at $170,000-$250,000 by the Australian Institute of Family Studies.
 When you add everyday living expenses, the total financial exposure for a family with two children and a mortgage can easily exceed $1 million.
-Life insurance is designed to cover this gap.
+Life insurance is designed to bridge this gap.

-Australia families should also consider the value of a non-earning parent.
+Australian families should also consider the value of a non-earning parent.
 A stay-at-home parent provides childcare, household management, and other services that would need to be replaced if they were no longer there.
-The cost of full-time childcare in Australia ranges from $250-500 per week per child, according to the Ministry of Education.
-Insuring both parents - not just the primary earner - is an important consideration many families overlook.
+Full-time childcare in Australia ranges from $100-$200 per day per child, and dependent children are covered on family health insurance policies until age 21, or up to 25 with some funds if they are full-time students.
+The financial exposure of losing either parent is real.
+Education costs for private schooling range from $10,000-$40,000 per year, and income protection protects your ability to pay these ongoing commitments.

-Beyond term life insurance, families often benefit from income protection (replacing income during illness), trauma cover (lump sum on diagnosis of a serious condition like cancer or heart attack), and mortgage protection insurance.
+Beyond term life insurance, families often benefit from income protection (replacing income during illness), trauma cover (lump sum on diagnosis of a serious condition like cancer or heart attack), and multi-policy discounts across car, home, and contents insurance.
 The right combination depends on your family's specific circumstances, debts, and financial goals.
 A licensed financial adviser can help structure cover appropriately, or you can compare providers directly online.

 Key Facts for Australian Families

 • Typical family cover: Australian families commonly hold between $500,000 and $1,500,000 in term life cover per parent, depending on mortgage size, number of children, and household income.
-Dual-income families may need higher levels on both parents
+The sum is often calculated as mortgage plus debts plus 5-10 years income replacement plus education costs

-• Claim statistics: Australian life insurers pay out hundreds of millions of dollars in claims each year.
-Cancer, heart conditions, and stroke are among the most common causes of life insurance and trauma claims for parents in the 30-55 age bracket
+• Claim statistics: Australian life insurers paid out over $12 billion in claims in 2024 according to APRA data.
+Cancer, heart conditions, and mental health are among the most common causes of claims for parents in the 30-55 age bracket

 Key Considerations for Families